 In most states, yes, a spouse that was separated from a husband or wife can generally sue, but the amount of compensation may be affected.
 In general, a person who is divorced from the person who died will not have a claim.
 An attorney will need to be consulted regarding the rights of a separated or divorced person.

-In some states, the family can get pain and suffering compensation in a wrongful death lawsuit.
+In some states, the family can get pain and suffering compensation.
 Your lawyer should consider this as he or she decides in which state the lawsuit should be filed.

 If an injured person files a personal injury lawsuit and then dies before there is a settlement or verdict, the family may have the right to sue for compensation.
 In some of these cases, depending on the state where the suit is filed, the family may be able to recover pain and suffering compensation.
-If the family has this right, the suit may have to be filed very soon after the death, so an attorney should be contacted as soon as possible.
+If the family has this right, the suit may have to be filed quickly, so an attorney should be contacted as soon as possible.
 Our lawyers have handled cases like this.

 When someone dies due to the negligence of another, the law provides the “next of kin” of the decedent a “wrongful death claim,” meaning the family can sue for compensation.